How to Install Codex CLI on Ubuntu 26.04, 24.04 and 22.04

 APT Cannot Locate Codex

 If APT reports that it cannot locate a codex package, that is expected.
-OpenAI Codex CLI is not installed from Ubuntu’s APT repositories, so use the binary, npm, or Homebrew method instead.
+OpenAI Codex CLI is not installed from Ubuntu’s APT repositories, so use the standalone installer, npm package, or Homebrew cask instead.

 Codex Command Not Found

-For npm installs using the user-owned prefix, make sure ~/.local/bin is in your current PATH:
+For standalone installer and user-prefix npm installs, make sure ~/.local/bin is in your current PATH:

 export PATH="$HOME/.local/bin:$PATH"